JamFactoryApp/jamfactory-backend/README.md

 The host of a JamSession has to have a Spotify premium account, the guests can join the without a Spotify account.

-Jamfactory consists of independent applications that form the ecosystem together.
+JamFactory consists of independent applications that form the ecosystem together.
 This project contains the backend that provides the necessary api to create, join and control a JamSession.
-See [API Documentation](./docs/documentation.md)
 It also acts as the Conductor that controls the playback and communicates to the Spotify api.

 ### Built With